Mykol71/posos/msposapp/README.md

 - Able to expand to a share-hosted style, or host multiple florists with one cloud account

-- Repeatable installation and configuration of Build / QA / Dev Instances
+- Repeatable installation and configuration of Prod, QA, and Dev Instances

 - Allow for ease to add other Teleflora POS Linux applications

-- Integrated with Cloud Backup Service
+- Teleflora Managed Services Linux Cloud Backup Service (To be upgraded from by the end of this process).

 - Minimal to no maintenance added to what is already done for the instance itself